TKolbusz/jekyll-now/_posts/2000-1-1-testable-test.md

 You can create Database object using Application Context, I’m injecting it with Dagger2 in top level component, but you can just create it in Application onCreate() for it to be Singleton.

 <script src="https://gist.github.com/TKolbusz/646222863e462409fee4f79495412412.js"></script>
+Your dao instances are accessible through database object.

 The next usage step is just subscribing to Flowable stream provided by Room, note that in auto-generated RxRoom class, subscribeOn() is already called with background thread, so now you can just add observeOn(AndroidSchedulers.mainThread()), for your data to be caught in main thread. <script src="https://gist.github.com/TKolbusz/1c29403665b59fb893bd104394ae48a6.js"></script>
 Important thing is that, Room will stream empty list if database is empty or if it haven’t found any data with specified query.

 <b>6.
 Why Flowable? </b>